-We market and sell our access systems and software exclusively through our direct sales force, supported by marketing and product management personnel.
+We market and sell our access systems and software predominantly through our direct sales force, supported by marketing and product management personnel, although we have recently expanded this model to include resellers both in North America and globally.
 Our sales effort is organized either by named accounts or regional responsibilities.
 Account teams comprise sales managers, supported by sales engineers and account managers, who work to target and sell to existing and prospective CSPs.
 The sales process includes analyzing their existing networks and identifying how they can utilize our products within their networks.
 We also offer advice regarding eligibility and also support proposals to the appropriate agencies when we are a material supplier.
+Even in circumstances where a reseller is involved, our sales and marketing personnel are often selling side-by-side with the reseller.
 We believe that our direct customer engagement approach provides us with significant differentiation in the customer sales process by aligning us more closely with our customers' changing needs.